Car or Truck Accident Injury Lawyer in Vineyard, CA

 The Weather Channel reported in 2018 that weather-related motor vehicle accidents kill more people every year than large scale weather disasters.
 (The Weather Channel, 2018)Clearly, weather is a contributing factor in car accidents, and you need somebody who is there for you - rain or shine - and proficient in dealing with all types of traffic accidents.
 Law Offices of John C. Ye, APLC has been helping Vineyard, CA area citizens mitigate all sorts of claims due to traffic accidents for years.
 Call us at (877) 278-6890 and join our growing list of happy and satisfied clientele.Nasty weather leads to treacherous driving conditions, treacherous roads, and more accidents.
 It stands to reason that the worse the weather is, the more likely there will be consequences on the road.
 According to Carsurance.net there are about 156,000 crashes annually due to icy roads.
 Unquestionably a contributing component is that it requires ten times longer to stop on snow and ice than it does on dry pavement (GEICO Insurance, 2018).
 If you are comfortable with pleasant weather like we have in Vineyard, CA the vast majority of the year but you and/or your family are forced to drive in ice, snow, fog, or sleet, you may run into conditions that lead to an accident.
 Don't worry, Law Offices of John C. Ye, APLC has plenty of experience with all types of traffic accidents, and we're here when you need us.

-They may be responsible for all, a portion, or none of your medical expenses.
-Since California is a Comparative fault state, you are permitted to receive reasonable and customary medical related costs, but you are only able to receive the proportion that is not your fault.
-So, if the vehicle accident is determined to be 100% the fault of a second person, you ought to recover 100 percent of the damages.
-If, however, you are determined to be at fault in any way, your reimbursement will be lessened by the proportionate percentage.For example, if you were hit by a motor vehicle (they were at fault) but you were not wearing a seatbelt (as required under California Vehicle Code Section 27363), and injuries you sustained were 30% caused by your seatbelt infraction, your payment may be reduced by 30%.
-Call Law Offices of John C. Ye, APLC to discuss your legal and medical choices.
+They may be accountable for all, a portion, or none of your medical charges.
+Since California is a Comparative fault state, you are allowed to receive reasonable and customary medical expenses, but you are only qualified to receive the proportion that is not your fault.
+So, if the collision is determined to be 100% the fault of a different person, you ought to recover 100 % of the damages.
+If, however, you are determined to be at fault in any way, your settlement will be diminished by the proportionate percentage.For example, if you were hit by an automobile (they were at fault) but you weren’t wearing a seatbelt (as required under California Vehicle Code Section 27363), and injuries you received were 30% as a result of your seat belt violation, your payment may be reduced by 30%.
+Call Law Offices of John C. Ye, APLC to go over your legal and medical opportunities.